 How are QR codes used?

 QR codes are designed to give users information quickly and easily.
-They can be scanned with the user's mobile phone.
+They can be scanned with the user's mobile phone, either through the built-in camera or a QR scanning app.
 They are intended to drive engagement and interaction with potential customers.

 One way they are commonly used is to bring a user to the business's website or a landing page.
 This is easier than typing in a URL and navigating a website.
 It's a great way to bring users to a sign-up page or a specific product.
 Using a unique URL for the QR code will allow you to see how effective it is.

 QR codes are also an easy way to bring positive online reviews into in-store shopping.
-According to Spiegel Research Center, 95% of customers read reviews before making a purchase online.
+According to Trustpilot, 89% of customers read reviews before making a purchase online.
 Allowing customers to easily check the reviews for an item in-store can encourage them to purchase the item instead of going home to research and consider it first.
 This can also be used to provide information about the product to help with purchasing decisions.

 They can keep your printed marketing costs low.